ladybug-tools/spider/cookbook/SPEED Scatter Plot Requirements/ReadMe.md

 -Show axis on scatter plot.

 -Use Pareto Front JS to make all the Pareto Optimimal Designs some unique color, like white.

+-Make 3D grid only one quadrant like in spec.

 From previous issue: